The Bankrate promise

 How to invest for retirement through a robo-advisor

-Here are the things you will need to get started with a robo-advisor.
+Here are the things you’ll need to get started with a robo-advisor.
 Once you’ve selected a robo-advisor, you can get your account opened and funded in minutes.
 So it’s super easy to get started on your way to a more comfortable retirement.

 If you want to open a retirement-focused account such as an IRA, you can do that through a robo-advisor.
 If you want a general investing account, the robo-advisor can do that, too.